Ecotourism in Costa Rica: Location

 Due to Costa Rica’s position on the world stage, a significant amount of the nation's success in the ecotourism sector can be attributed to its proximity to the United States.
 In addition, American travelers make up 20% of the world’s tourism market; Costa Rica is an ideal place for Americans to visit.
 With its favourable climate and advantageous access by the North American market, it illustrates why 49% of foreign visitors come from the United States and another 9% of visitors come from Canada and Mexico.
 Expatriate American entrepreneurs such as Jim Damalas, Jack Ewing and Michael Kaye were also prominent in building the sector during the late twentieth century.

 Higher standard of living

 In comparison to other undeveloped regions in the world, Costa Rica ranks relatively high in terms of standard of living.
-With its high growth rates, economic stability and low crime rates, Costa Rica maintains a per capita GDP of $11,700, literacy rate of 95%, and female life expectancy of nearly 79 years.
+With its high growth rates, economic stability and low crime rates, Costa Rica maintains a per ca-pita GDP of $11,700, literacy rate of 95%, and female life expectancy of nearly 79 years.
 When comparing Costa Rica to other leading countries in the ecotourism sector, the differences on these indicators are significantly greater.
 As Julie Dasenbrock put it: “Costa Rica offers a look at a way of life distinct from the modernized world, while allowing tourists to largely avoid the sad realities of poverty in the Third World”.